OSVTAC/project-recommendations/pages/recommendations.md

 and presenting information.
 In this way, it would be a good warm-up project.

-* Since many members of the public view the Department’s election results pages online, it would nevertheless be a highly visible use of open-source software.
+* Since many members of the public view the Department’s election results pages online, it would nevertheless be a highly visible use of open source software.

 * It could also be a good public outreach / educational tool around open